asLody/AndHook/README.md

 # How to use

-In `app` module, we use an android project to show how to use the AndHook.
+In `app` module, we use an android project to show how to use the hook toolkit.

 ## Hook with AndHook